lazerwalker/blog/_posts/2019-06-22-moving-to-berlin.markdown

 There’s a website.
 You’ll go there, and there won’t be appointments available.
 Maybe you’ll find one five months out.
 If there’s nothing there, check back later.
 A day later, a few hours later.
 Appointments come and go very quickly.

 If you can only get a visa appointment that’s more than 3 months out, don’t worry.
+If you're an American in Germany on the automatic 90-day Schengen Area visa waiver mentioned above, leaving the Schengen Area pauses the timer, so you can take a trip outside the EU to buy yourself some time.

-If you have a visa appointment, you’re allowed to stay in Germany until that appointment, even if the visa you are here on would otherwise have expired.
-The caveat to that is you’re not officially allowed to leave Germany when in this liminal state.
+It's also the case that if you have a visa appointment, you’re allowed to stay in Germany until that appointment, even if the visa you are here on would otherwise have expired.
+I've heard mixed reports about whether this is true for the automatic 90-day travel visa, though, so you may want to get professional advise if that appears to be your best bet.
+The other caveat is, if you're in this liminal state, you’re not officially allowed to leave Germany.
 This might be a problem if you travel a lot (e.g. for work), so plan accordingly.

-If you're an American, you can also play games with the 90-day tourist visa.
-Leaving the Schengen Economic Area pauses the timer, so you can take a trip outside the EU to buy yourself some time.

 ### Valid Passport